 This transmission first made its debut within the 2017 SVT Raptor, one of the “muscle trucks” of the industry – providing much reassurance to those who were concerned about sluggish shifting or otherwise substandard performance from a transmission with double-digit gears.
 Accompanying the 10-speed transmission is a 3.5L EcoBoost V6 engine, replacing the larger (and much louder) V8 engine and six-speed transmission present in previous generations of Raptors.

-The 10-speed transmission is meant to improve both performance and fuel efficiency, helping keep these high-powered trucks well within the federally-mandated MPG ranges and emissions limits.
+The 10-speed transmission is meant to improve both performance and fuel efficiency (although many feel that comes with a high cost), helping keep these high-powered trucks well within the federally-mandated MPG ranges and emissions limits.
 The lower gears are designed to be more aggressive, assisting in zippy acceleration from a dead stop and improving your towing power at low speeds, while the top end gears keep the RPMs in check while cruising at highway speed, reducing fuel consumption.
 This combination of benefits means that Ford fans (and even those who are more partial to other auto manufacturers) may soon be able to have the Raptor driving experience in a much more modest (and modestly-priced) F-150.

 What may this development mean for the future of the auto industry?